Goliath Safaris' flagship camp is semi permanent and usually situated near the banks of the Zambezi

 Drinks included: Included except for premium wines and spirits.

 Walking safaris: Mana Pools is a top destination for walking safaris.
-Its environment is very open, giving good visibility under a canopy of tall, old trees – and walkers can often get surprisingly close to some of the most relaxed old bull elephants in Africa.
-The focus with Goliath Safaris is squarely on the guiding and being able to do a walk or game drive with Stretch Ferreira.
-His passion and knowledge of the area is the main draw here.See more ideas for Walking safaris in Zimbabwe
+The open environment lends good visibility under a canopy of tall trees, and walkers often get very close to big game.
+The focus at Goliath Safaris is squarely on Stretch’s guiding; his passion and knowledge of the wildlife are the major draw.See more ideas for Walking safaris in Zimbabwe

 Generally recommended for children: This is a very open camp with wild animals often walking through and around it.
 Activities such as walking and canoeing are less suitable for children than most and as this is the main focus of Goliath we'd hesitate to recommend this camp for children.